virgili0/Virgilio/content/paradiso/virgilio-teaching-strategy.md

 ## Mastering Internet

-Every time I think about the fact that I have Google in my pocket, I think it's an incredible historical moment to live: we have the most powerful tool man has ever created and for free!
+Every time you think about the fact that you have Google in my pocket, you should think that it's an incredible historical moment to live: we have the most powerful tool man has ever created and for free!

 For a couple of decades now, the Internet has allowed people, wherever they are, to learn any concept or work, to create value for themselves and for others, and countless other possibilities!